The PagerDuty action type uses the v2 Events API to trigger, acknowledge, and resolve PagerDuty alerts.

 - Save the Connector.

-- Create an alert using Management > Alerts and Actions or the application of your choice.
+- To create an alert, open the main menu, then click Stack Management > Alerts and Actions or the application of your choice.

 Set up an action using your PagerDuty connector, by determining: